-The Sarbanes-Oxley Act of 2002 imposes a wide variety of new regulatory requirements on publicly-held companies and their insiders.
+The Sarbanes-Oxley Act of 2002 imposes a wide variety of regulatory requirements on publicly-held companies and their insiders.
 Many of these requirements will affect us.
-The Sarbanes-Oxley Act has required us to review our policies and procedures to determine whether we comply with the Sarbanes-Oxley Act and the new regulations promulgated thereunder.
+The Sarbanes-Oxley Act has required us to review our policies and procedures to determine whether we comply with the Sarbanes-Oxley Act and the regulations promulgated thereunder.
 We will continue to monitor our compliance with all future regulations that are adopted under the Sarbanes-Oxley Act and will take actions necessary to ensure that we are in compliance therewith.

-In addition, The NASDAQ National Market has adopted or is in the process of adopting corporate governance changes to its listing standards.
+In addition, The NASDAQ National Market has adopted corporate governance changes to its listing standards.
 We believe we are in compliance with such corporate governance listing standards.
 We will continue to monitor our compliance with all future listing standards and will take actions necessary to ensure that we are in compliance therewith.